Edineț: History

 A year later, the Romanian Army, now allied with Nazi Germany, drove the Soviets out and recovered Bessarabia.
 German and Romanian troops entered Edineț on July 5, 1941.
 Before that, some of the Bessarabian Jews of Edineț had already fled.
 Within two days, several hundred Jews were murdered by units of Einsatzkommando D and Romanian gendarmes, assisted by some civilians.
 Within the first two weeks, Romanian soldiers had killed about 1,000 Jews out of 5,000 living in the town.
 Many women and young girls were raped; some of them committed suicide.
 The victims were buried in three large ditches, then the Jewish gravediggers who had interred the bodies were in turn murdered and buried on the same spot.
 In the middle of August a ghetto was set up.
 Surviving Jews of Edineț, and others from different places in the north of Bessarabia and from Bukovina, were interned.
 In September there were about 12,000 Jews in the ghetto, crammed into a small area, suffering from malnutrition and disease.
 Dozens of people died every day, succumbing to disease, cold weather, hunger, or thirst.
-On September 16, 1941, all the remaining Jews were deported to Transnistria, where the majority of them died.
+On September 16, 1941, all the remaining Jews were deported to Transnistria, where the overwhelming majority of them died.
 By 1944 only a few managed to survive.
 The few dozen families still alive at the end of the war settled either in Czernovitz or moved to Israel.
 Only a handful chose to return to Edineț.

 In 1944, the Soviets re-conquered Bessarabia and re-established the Moldavian SSR.
-During the Soviet time, the town was also known in the Russified versions Yedintsy and Yedintzi.
+During the Soviet time, the town was also known in the Russified versions Yedintsy and Yedintzi and in Yiddish as Yedinets or Eydinets.

-In 1960s, the Jewish population was estimated at about 200.
+In 1960s, the Jewish population was estimated at 200.
 There was no synagogue, although the Jewish cemetery still existed.